 How to get There:

 By Train: Take the TRA to Taitung station, then take scooter or taxi via provincial highway 11 to Dulan.
+Book tickets via the normal train (TRA) on Klook here.

 By Bus: Take bus 8101 from Taitung Station to Yu Bridge.
 From there you will have to walk about 300 meters north, and up hill to the left.
 The bus ride takes just under 2 hours according to Google Maps.
+You can book tickets to travel to Taitung via inter-city bus on Klook here.

 â€‹Map: Please see below: